dfsp-spirit/react-multi-timeline/README.md

 ## React MultiTimeline

-A component that shows several (as many as you configure) horizontal timelines above each other.
+A component based on [react.js](https://reactjs.org/) that shows several (as many as you configure) horizontal timelines above each other.
 Useful for visualizing stuff that has happened at the same time in different places.
 Or whatever else you can come up with.

 ## WIP Warning